 This is What Happens When the WordPress URL Is Changed

-Here is the WordPress address (URL) and Site Address (URL) on your WordPress dashboard.
+This is your WordPress dashboard’s WordPress address (URL) and Site Address (URL).

 When you change the WordPress address and Site Address URL on this page.